syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Sets the jquery validation rules in the Dropdownlist.
+Sets the jQuery validation rules in the Dropdownlist.

 #### Default Value